 On August 10, 2012, February 13, 2014, and October 23, 2014, CRA's Board of Directors authorized the repurchase of up to \$5.0 million, \$15.0 million, and \$30.0 million, respectively, of CRA's common stock.
-CRA may repurchase shares under any of these programs in open market purchases (including through any Rule 10b5-1 plan adopted by CRA) or in privately negotiated transactions in accordance with applicable insider trading and other securities laws and regulations.
+Repurchases under these programs are discretionary and CRA may make such repurchases under any of these programs in the open market (including under any Rule 10b5-1 plan adopted by CRA) or in privately negotiated transactions, in each case in accordance with applicable insider trading and other securities laws and regulations.
 CRA records the retirement of its repurchased shares as a reduction to common stock.
-During the first quarter of fiscal 2015, CRA repurchased and retired 144,900 shares under these share repurchase programs at an average price per share of \$31.33.
-During the first quarter of fiscal 2014, CRA repurchased and retired 95,600 shares under these share repurchase programs at an average price per share of \$22.25.
-There was approximately \$16.4 million available for future repurchases under these programs as of April 4, 2015.
+During the third quarter and fiscal year-to-date period ended October 3, 2015, CRA repurchased and retired 125,000 shares and 388,800 shares, respectively, under these share repurchase programs at an average price per share of \$22.76 and \$27.83, respectively.
+During the third quarter and fiscal year-to-date period ended September 27, 2014, CRA repurchased and retired 279,094 shares and 531,694 shares, respectively, under these share repurchase programs at an average price per share of \$25.73 and \$23.91, respectively.
+There was approximately \$10.1 million available for future repurchases under these programs as of October 3, 2015.